 Q: Do I need a costume? – Maddie, First Hill

 A: No, but we predict you will get more attention from our judges (and thus you'll earn more prizes) if you wear something eye-catching.

 Q: I have pledges from friends for money to support my team – what if I haven't collected it all before June 20? – Edie, Wallingford

-A: You must turn in $50 per dancer when you arrive at DYCO to get your dance marathon numbers.
+A: Your team must turn in $50 per dancer when you arrive at DYCO to get your dance marathon numbers.
 You could write a check to cover your friends' pledges if you want to collect later.
-And your donors can go online during the event, up until 10:45 pm, and continue donating to support your team!
+Don't forget: your donors can go online during the event, up until 10:45 pm, and continue donating to support your team!

 Q: I'm here to win!
 How do I get the biggest prizes? – Rocky, Columbia City